-This particular site is located near a small dry wash 1 mile southwest of the main channel of Largo Wash.
+This particular site is located along the main channel in the valley floor of Largo Canyon.
 Regional topography of Largo Canyon is composed of mesas dissected by deep, narrow canyons and arroyos.
 The more resistant cliff-forming sandstones of the San Jose Formation cap the interbedded siltstones, shales and sandstones of the Nacimiento Formation.
 Accumulations of talus and eroded sands at the base of canyon walls form steep to gentle slopes that transition into flat-bottomed arroyos within the canyons.
 Deposits of Quaternary alluvial and eolian sands occur prominently near the surface of Largo Canyon, especially near streams and washes.

-Groundwater is estimated to be 16 to 21 feet below ground surface (bgs) at this site.
-This is based on the elevation difference of 6 feet between the site and a small but distinct wash 270 feet from the site.
-The depth to the bottom of Largo Canyon is 125 feet below the site elevation.
-Largo Canyon is located 1 mile northeast of the site.
-The likely water level elevation of 5756 feet amsl for wash adjacent to the site, assuming water is approximately 10 to 15 feet below ground surface from the bottom of the wash.
-With the BGT site elevation of 5775 feet amsl, groundwater elevation at the site is likely to be approximately 5751 to 5756 feet amsl.
+Groundwater is estimated to be 15 feet below ground surface (bgs) at this site.
+This is based on the elevation difference between the site and Largo Wash of 5 feet.
+Largo Wash is 1350 feet from the site.
+With the BGT tank site elevation of 5625 above mean sea level (amsl), groundwater elevation at the site is likely to be approximately 5610 to 5615 feet amsl.

-However, there is no imminent threat to groundwater from either a surficial or subsurface release at this site due to the following: according to the United States Department of Agriculture Natural Resources Conservation Service (USDA NRCS), soils are primarily the Blancot-notal association, a loamy clay/sand from 0 to 60 inches in depth.
+However, there appears to be no imminent threat to human health, safety, and welfare from either a surficial or subsurface release at this site due to the soil type.
+According to the United States Department of Agriculture Natural Resources Conservation Service (USDA NRCS), soils are primarily the Blancot-Notal association, a sandy clay loam/clay loam from 6 to 60 inches in depth.
 These soils are classified as well drained, meaning that water moves through the soil readily, but not rapidly.
-Internal free-water commonly is deep or very deep; annual duration is not specified.
-Water is available to plants in humid regions during much of the growing season.
-Wetness does not inhibit growth of roots for significant periods during most growing seasons.
-The soil is deep to, or lacks redoximorphic features.
-A surficial or subsurface release will be readily absorbed by these soils and highly unlikely to migrate horizontally to a wash, arroyo, or domestic well.
+Internal free water commonly is very rare or very deep.
+A surficial or subsurface release appears unlikely to migrate horizontally to a wash, arroyo, or domestic well.
 A site visit has been conducted to confirm that no fresh water sources exist in the nearby vicinity.